suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/photo-gallery.md

 ## Requirements

 Using the JSON data below as a starter, build a photo gallery app.
-Here's an example: [http://things-i-like.surge.sh/](http://things-i-like.surge.sh/)
+Here's [an example](http://things-i-like.surge.sh/).

 ```JSON
 {